Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 # Software and sites

+Code Institute for the early templates.

+Heroku for running the site.

+Github/Gitpod for hosting the core code.

 Stable Defuse was used for the AI images seen in the readme.

-WAVE for testing the site
+WAVE for testing the site.

-Core Technologies
+Core Technologies.

 Django: The backbone of this project, providing a robust framework for web application development.